Chapter 1a: “Essentials of Geography”

 - For example: Herodotus (484-425 BC), historian of the Persian Wars, spent much time discussing the lands, peoples, economies and cultures of the Persian Empire in order to explain the causes and progression of the wars.

-- Strabo (64 BC – 20 AD) defined geography as the attempt to “describe the known parts of the inhabited word … to write the assessment of the countries of the wood (and) to treat the differences between countries. “
+- Strabo (64 BC – 20 AD) defined geography as the attempt to “describe the known parts of the inhabited word … to write the assessment of the countries of the world (and) to treat the differences between countries. “

 - measured the earth